JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ### Checksums
-If you get an error similar stating something like `Failed to extract ... decompression resulted in return code` Compare the values from the checksum file to make sure your file is not corrupted.
+If you get an error similar to `Failed to extract ... decompression resulted in return code` Compare the values from the checksum file to make sure your file is not corrupted.
 A checksum file is included in each release.

 Example using Powershell:\